‘Southern Charm’ Star Craig Conover Thinks Thomas Ravenel’s Ex Has A ‘Screw Loose’

 — Monsters and Critics (@monstersandcrit) August 15, 2019

-Craig says that he’s puzzled that after all of this time, and so many chances, Ravenel’s ex continues to see herself as a victim, but he believes she needs professional help.
+Craig said that he’s puzzled that after all of this time and so many chances, Ravenel’s ex continues to see herself as a victim.
+He said he believes she needs professional help.

 “We gave her a chance to be sane and she didn’t take it.
 In a nonprofessional opinion, I think she’s nuts and she should be medicated.”